Eleventh Doctor: [exaggerated shrug] Yes. [claps hands together] ...no.

 - Lisa from this BDSM webcomic has a habit of biting her lip when she's turned on (or if she badly needs to pee).
 Ally, her friend and mistress, loves it.

 - Occasionally we see Ally rubbing her wrists when she's anxious, there's a reason for this.

 - Tower of God: Novik chewing his thumbnails.

-- The protagonist of Dr. Horrible's Sing-Along Blog has a pronounced eye tic.
+- Dr. Horrible's Sing-Along Blog: The protagonist has a pronounced eye tic.
 It occurs so often, it becomes a Tourette-like tic.

-- The Nostalgia Critic has a tendency to pucker his mouth when he's thinking something over.
+- The Nostalgia Critic: The Critic has a tendency to pucker his mouth when he's thinking something over.

-- Spoony, thanks to his Let's Play of Phantasmagoria2, now involuntarily slaps himself whenever he makes a terrible pun.
+- The Spoony Experiment: Spoony, thanks to his Let's Play of Phantasmagoria 2, now involuntarily slaps himself whenever he makes a terrible pun.